Amazon RDS: Architecting Managed Relational Databases on AWS

 Cost Optimization

-• gp3 over gp2: gp3 is cheaper and more flexible (3,000 IOPS baseline independent of storage size)
+• Prefer gp3 over gp2 — gp3 delivers lower cost and greater flexibility with a 3,000 IOPS baseline independent of storage size

-• Read Replicas in same region when possible: Cross-region replicas have data transfer costs
+• Keep Read Replicas within the same region when feasible — cross-region replicas introduce data transfer charges

 Performance

-• Monitor IOPS utilization: If consistently over 80% baseline, increase provisioned IOPS
+• Monitor IOPS utilization closely — if consumption consistently exceeds 80% of the baseline, increase provisioned IOPS before performance degrades

 Reliability

-• Manual snapshot before risky changes: Migrations, upgrades, major schema changes
+• Create a manual snapshot before every risky operation — this includes migrations, engine upgrades, and major schema changes

 Operational Excellence